Rafasoftmx/logApp/README.md

 and we call:

-    logApp::name("message"); // it will save in file
+    logApp::name("title","message"); // it will save in file

 but if  $name = **false**;

-    logApp::name("message"); // it will NOT save in file
+    logApp::name("title","message"); // it will NOT save in file

 ### roration log files